Assortment of French craft beer bottles and glasses.

 Is Desperados a French beer?

-That’s a great question!
-Desperados was actually created in France and is known for its unique tequila flavor.
-It’s a popular choice and a good starting point if you’re curious about French beers that are easy to find.
+It is, actually.
+Desperados was created in France and is best known for that tequila twist.
+It’s widely available and an easy starting point if you’re curious about French beer brands.

-What’s a good French beer to try if I like fruity flavors?
+Which French beer should I try if I like fruity flavours?

 Are French craft beers expensive?

-They can be a bit more than your average big-name beer, but that’s usually because they’re made with better ingredients and in smaller batches.
-Think of it as paying for quality and a unique taste experience.
-Prices can vary a lot depending on where you buy them.
+They can run a bit pricier than the big mass-market names, but that’s usually down to better ingredients and smaller batches.
+Think of it as paying for quality and a bit of a flavour adventure.
+Prices swing quite a lot depending on where you’re buying, though.

 Similar Posts